steninkgeorge/docs/README.md

 - **Organization / Group Management**: Create and manage workspaces for teams or organizations.
 - **Rich Text Editing**: Basic formatting tools such as bold, italic, underline, lists, and headings.
 - **Document Management**: Create, edit, save, and organize documents in your workspace.
-- **Sharing & Permissions**: Share documents with individuals or groups with role-based permissions.

 ## Demo / Preview